d2l-ai/d2l-en/chapter_computational-performance/parameterserver.md

 # Parameter Servers
 :label:`sec_parameterserver`

 As we move from single GPUs to multiple GPUs and then to multiple servers containing multiple GPUs, possibly all spread out across multiple racks and network switches our algorithms for distributed and parallel training need to become much more sophisticated.
-Details matter since different interconnects have very different bandwidth (e.g. NVLink can offer up to 100GB/s across 6 links in an appropriate setting, PCIe 3.0 16x lanes offer 16GB/s while even high speed 100 GbE Ethernet only amounts to 10GB/s).
+Details matter since different interconnects have very different bandwidth (e.g. NVLink can offer up to 100GB/s across 6 links in an appropriate setting, PCIe 3.0 16x lanes offer 16GB/s while even high speed 100 GbE (Gigabit Ethernet) only amounts to 10GB/s).
 At the same time it's unreasonable to expect that a statistical modeler be an expert in networking and systems.

 The core idea of the parameter server was introduced in :cite:`Smola.Narayanamurthy.2010` in the context of distributed latent variable models.
 A description of the push and pull semantics then followed in :cite:`Ahmed.Aly.Gonzalez.ea.2012` and a description of the system and an open source library followed in :cite:`Li.Andersen.Park.ea.2014`.
 In the following we will motivate the components needed for efficiency.